mwouts/itables/README.md

 When the data in a table is larger than `maxBytes`, which is equal to 64KB by default, `itables` will display only a subset of the table - one that fits into `maxBytes`.
 If you wish, you can deactivate the limit with `maxBytes=0`, change the value of `maxBytes`, or similarly set a limit on the number of rows (`maxRows`, defaults to 0) or columns (`maxColumns`, defaults to `pd.get_option('display.max_columns')`).

-Note that datatables support [server-side processing](https://datatables.net/examples/data_sources/server_side).
+Note that DataTables support [server-side processing](https://datatables.net/examples/data_sources/server_side).
 At a later stage we may implement support for larger tables using this feature.

 ```{code-cell}
 from itables.sample_dfs import get_indicators